peteroupc/Numbers/docs/PeterO.Numbers.EDecimalExtras.md

         PeterO.Numbers.EDecimal ed2,
         PeterO.Numbers.EContext ec);

 Performs a logical OR operation on two decimal numbers in the form of<i>logical operands</i>.
-A  `logical operand`  is a non-negative base-10 number with an exponent of 0 and no other base-10 digits than 0 or 1 (examples include  `01001`  and `111001` , but not  `02001`  or  `99999`  ).
+A `logical operand`  is a non-negative base-10 number with an Exponent property of 0 and no other base-10 digits than 0 or 1 (examples include `01001`  and `111001`  , but not `02001`  or `99999`  ).
 The logical OR operation sets each digit of the result to 1 if either or both of the corresponding digits of the logical operands are 1, and to 0 otherwise.
 For example, `01001 OR 111010 = 111011`

 <b>Parameters:</b>